aGayar30/computer-vision-project/README.md

  pip install torch
  pip install torchvision

--run the file named algorithm2.py
+-for phase 1 run the file named algorithm2.py

+-for phase 2 (and phase 1 combined) run the file named phase2.py